“Immersive. Interactive. Multi-sensory.” What do they mean?

-Nixon: Dancing has different styles and each style has unique moves and techniques.
-It’s the same for cooking as well.
-There are so many variations of cuisines in the world, but each cuisine has its own signature cooking style embedded into it.
+Nixon: Dancing has different styles, and each style has unique moves and techniques.
+It’s the same for cooking.
+There are so many variations of cuisines in the world, but each cuisine has its own signature cooking style.

 And how is dancing like cooking?